 I regularly get asked for advice on hiring a virtual assistant, so here’s my complete guide to hiring a VA, including my top tips for making sure it’s a success.

-Hiring a virtual assistant should be high on the priorities list for any entrepreneur or small business owner.
+Hiring a virtual assistant should be high on the priority list for any entrepreneur or small business owner.
 Hiring a VA will help you reclaim hours of your life from doing admin tasks that are not the best uses of your talent, leaving you more time to spend on making more money, finding more customers, or having more free time to enjoy life.

 Hiring a virtual assistant guide